-GitBook has very clean design and has been used by many open source projects.
-With its focus shifting towards a commercial product rather than an open-source tool, many of its requirements no longer fit the needs as an open source project's documentation site.
+GitBook has a very clean design and has been used by many open source projects.
+With its focus shifting towards a commercial product rather than an open-source tool, many of its requirements no longer fit the needs of open source projects' documentation sites.
 As a result, many have turned to other products.
 You may read about Redux's switch to Docusaurus here.

 Currently, GitBook is only free for open-source and non-profit teams.
 Docusaurus is free for everyone.

 Jekyll is one of the most mature static site generators around and has been a great tool to use — in fact, before Docusaurus, most of Facebook's Open Source websites are/were built on Jekyll!
 It is extremely simple to get started.
 We want to bring a similar developer experience as building a static site with Jekyll.

 In comparison with statically generated HTML and interactivity added using

 If you find issues with the documentation or have suggestions on how to improve the documentation or the project in general, please file an issue for us, or send a tweet mentioning the @docusaurus Twitter account.